networkx/networkx/doc/tutorial.rst

     >>> import matplotlib.pyplot as plt

-You may find it useful to interactively test code using ``ipython -pylab``, which combines the power of ipython and matplotlib and provides a convenient interactive mode.

 To test if the import of ``networkx.drawing`` was successful draw ``G`` using one of

 .. nbplot::